SrijanBadhya/Debsoc/Running the PES Debsoc.md

 (I'm talking about having 6 slots everyday of 30 minutes each, and asking people to choose one of the 18 slots of the 3 days.)

 If slots are rigid and not adaptive to changes, people who expected to start their slot earlier will wait unnecessarily.
 (If you've had a Capstone review you know what I'm talking about.)
-Recruitments are very chaotic due to factors like:
+Recruitments are inherently chaotic due to factors such as:
 - Moderators coming at different times.
 - Recruits coming at different times.
 (90% of your recruits won't come sharply at their slot time.)
 - Debates going on for varying lengths of time.